enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/classloaders.rst

 so no specific development is required.

 The result is also robust, as payloads have virtually no access to the engine and can't set it off tracks.

+.. note:: JQM also has an optional JPMS mode that slightly changes the class loading behaviour, please look at :doc:`../jobs/jpms` for more information.